Daniel-Shunom/glindo/README.md

 Please follow the Gleam style guide and include documentation comments for any new public API.

-# 📄 License
-This project is released under the [Apache License](https://opensource.org/license/mit).
-Feel free to use, modify, and distribute as you see fit.

 ## 📞 Contact Information

 If you’d like to reach out, feel free to connect via: